Understanding Dyslexia: More Than Just Reading and Spelling

 Increasing mental health needs

-Full diagnostic dyslexia assessments are rarely funded, which is why many families choose a private dyslexia assessment in Canterbury or a remote assessment across the UK to gain clarity sooner.
+Full diagnostic dyslexia assessments are rarely funded.
+This is why many families choose a private dyslexia assessment in Canterbury or a remote assessment across the UK to gain clarity sooner.

 There Is No Single Dyslexic Profile